 Hoi An, in Quang Nam Province, is one of the prettiest cities in Vietnam.
 The old town has over 800 historic buildings and is a designated UNESCO World Heritage Site.
-Hoi An has Chinese, Japanese, and European influences, colorful markets, laid-back cafes, and incredible food.
+Hoi An has Chinese, Japanese, and European influences, colorful markets perfect for exploring on a tour, laid-back cafes, and incredible food you can taste with an expert guide.
 It boasts ornate temples, historic museums, sandy beaches, and scenic countryside with patchwork rice fields and water buffalo.
 Check out our guide of the best things to do in Hoi An for inspiration during your stay!

 Visit the Japanese Covered Bridge

 Visiting the Japanese Covered Bridge is one of the best things to do in Hoi An!
 During the late 1500s, Japanese residents of Hoi An constructed the bridge to link them to the Chinese quarter across the river.
 Today, it’s is one of Hoi An’s main attractions, symbolising unity between the two communities.
 The ornate bridge is 60-feet long, painted a vibrant salmon pink, and covered with a pagoda-style roof.
 This well-preserved structure has undergone several restorations throughout the years.
 But it still manages to retain the essence of the era in which it was built.